 The good news?
 In both areas any erosion or trail wear was too small to record changes.
 We do not know the volume of traffic so true objectivity is challenging but both trails are in active use and ridden regularly.

-With considerable confidence we can say mountain biking isn’t causing measurable harm or damage.
+With considerable confidence, thanks to Photogrammetry And Objective Evidence, we can say mountain biking isn’t causing measurable harm or damage.

 The second set of analysis was to look into the future and review how rainfall and runoff might accelerate.
 Do the trails act as drainage channels?
-Are there any changes to be made that will divert or slow any flow?
+Are there any changes we can make to divert or slow the flow?

 Global Mapper has a Watershed analysis tool that maps runoff and flow using open government LIDAR derived DEMS as as the basis: